pagegwood/wings/README.md

 );
 ```

-Example: Configure component to be created and attached to the selected DOM nodes with options.
+Configure component to be created and attached to the selected DOM nodes with options.

 ```js
 'path/to/your/flight/component': {